By Film Noir Blonde and Mike Wilmington

-A noir lover’s guide to classic film noir on cable TV.
-All the following movies are from the schedule of Turner Classic Movies (TCM), which broadcasts them uncut and uninterrupted.
+The Film Noir File is FNB’s guide to classic film noir, neo-noir and pre-noir on Turner Classic Movies (TCM).
+All movies below are from the schedule of TCM, which broadcasts them uncut and uninterrupted.
 The times are Eastern Standard and (Pacific Standard).

 Pick of the Week

 “A Face in the Crowd” (1957, Elia Kazan).
 Tuesday, Jan.
 20, 3 p.m.
 (12 p.m.).